Last Updated: April 15, 2026

 • Send a small test amount first

-This step is where most costly mistakes happen.
+This is where most costly mistakes happen.
 Slow down.

 Engage Beyond Trading

-Do not rush into yield products or complex DeFi until you have the basics locked.
+Do not rush into yield products or complex app workflows until the basics are automatic.
+Most people get burned by complexity, not by being “too slow”.

 Track Records And Stay Secure